Vortex-Deskware/WebSoftPy/README.md

   **Or** run the included batch script (If you are on Windows).
   - Pyinstaller is not required, but is needed if you wish to create executables.
 ---

 - ```pip install PyQt5 PyQtWebEngine pyinstaller```  |For 1.0 Pre-Release (Legacy)
   - Pyinstaller is not required, but is needed if you wish to create executables.
+> [!WARNING]
+> These legacy versions are no longer supported, but remain fully usable!

 ---